johnbhall/johnbhall.github.com/_posts/2012-03-11-normal-illustrator-star-american-flag.md

     inner_radius = outer_radius * .382

 For a star with an outer radius of 100, the inner radius would be 38.2.
-The dialog to specify these values appears when you select the Star Tool and click, not click-and-drag.
+The dialog to specify these values appears when you select the Star Tool and click (not click-and-drag).

 <img src="/post-assets/illustrator-star/radii.jpg" class="osx-window radii-star">
 <img src="/post-assets/illustrator-star/illustrator-star-dialog.jpg" class="osx-window">